kevin-liao/gofetch/readme.md

 - select the start and end stations in dropdown.
 - click the 'check' button.

-## Finished functions and not-finished functions
+## Finished Functions

 - Calculate Distance.
 This feature is working fine.

 - Journey Planner.
-Have some issues dealing with the requirements of a maximum or exact number of “stops" along the way.
 It works fine if the stops field is NOT set .

 - Shortest Route.
-Did not fix the problem in the case of cycle.
 It works fine if start and end station are not the same.

+## Unfinished functions

+- Journey Planner.
+Have some issues dealing with the requirements of a maximum or exact number of “stops" along the way.

+- Shortest Route.
+Edge case.
+1) If the start and end station are the same.

 - Map Administration.
-Not yet.
 User could add a new station, update the existing route information, etc..

 - Interactive Map.
-Not yet.
 The station and route of map would be highlight or be sparking if it is the specific path or shortest path.

 ## Design